What are the different Greek Governing Councils?

 What are the requirements for joining a fraternity or sorority?

 Joining a Greek organization requires that you have a minimum GPA.
 Each chapter sets their own minimum GPA from either the local or inter/national organization.
 This is typically a 2.5 or higher.
 As you are going through the recruitment process and learning more about the organization, this is an important question to ask each organization.
 Each organization will have different financial, time, and live-in (if they have a house) requirements.

 Is there a cost associated with joining Greek Life?

 Most organizations also have new member fees that are a one-time cost associated with joining the organization.
-The fees usually pay for new member materials, new member pin, member badge, etc. These fees can usually be paid over a period of time prior to initiation.
-As with all dues and fees, you should consult the chapter you are joining regarding their dues and fees structure.
-Most offer national scholarships, payment plans and will work with you to find a way to make it work financially for you to join.
+The fees usually pay for new member materials, new member pin, member badge, etc. As with all dues and fees, you should consult the chapter you are joining regarding their dues and fees structure.
+Most offer payment plans and will work with you to find a way to make it work financially for you to join.

 Do I have to worry about hazing?

 Hazing is illegal and all fraternity and sorority policies strictly forbid hazing of any kind.
 The University of Utah similarly takes a zero-tolerance stance on this issue.
 The Office of Fraternity & Sorority Life works throughout the year to educate fraternity and sorority members on this topic.
 If you feel you are being hazed, it is important to report this to the Office of Fraternity & Sorority Life via this form or by calling (801) 581-8061.

 Will I have time for a fraternity or sorority?